marcorinck/ngDynamicColumns/README.md

 * __columnOrderChanged__ - this event __moves__ one column to the place of another column.
 It expects two paramters: the source column ID and the destination column ID.
 This can be used for instance after a drag and drop action by the user who moves columns around.
+As this does not delete elements from the DOM but moves existing elements to another place, its very fast even in huge and complex tables.
+ The moved column will be inserted after the destination column depending on the move direction.
+If you move a column to the right, the moved column will be inserted to the right of the destination column.
+If you move a column to the left, the moved column will be inserted to the left of the destination column.
+This is done, so a user can actually move a column as first column with only one drag&drop action.
-As this does not delete elements from the DOM but moves existing elements to another place, its very fast even in huge and complex tables. __Warning:__ This only moves the DOM elements around, but does not change the actual column configuration.
-To avoid getting out of sync, you have to move the corresponding columns in the column configuration too!
+ __Warning:__ This only moves the DOM elements around, but does not change the actual column configuration.
+To avoid getting DOM and column configuration out of sync, you have to move the corresponding columns in the column configuration by yourself!

 ###Content directives